-- The Head of InfrastructureTechnical and Property Services be added as a routine consultee to all committee reports with identified property implications.
-The Head of InfrastructureTechnical and Property Services has overall responsibility for the maintenance and management of the corporate property estate and accordingly must be consulted whenever there are any such implications. - 2.
-The All Strategic Directors are authorised to declare surplus to their directorates' requirements any land and/or property no longer required for their directorates' operational purposes (excluding property held under the Housing Acts), such declaration is by way of written notification to the Head of InfrastructureTechnical and Property Services and by submission of bi-annual reports to their own Service Committee summarising land and/or property declared as surplus under delegated authority.
-This simplifies the disposals procedure by removing the requirement to obtain service committee approval. - 3.
-Land/property held by one directorate but occupied by another outside party cannot be declared surplus before arrangements have been made to terminate the tenancy/alternative management arrangements are in place.
-This is to ensure property holding directorates do not apply actions at the expense of other services or which ignore wider socio-economic implications. - 4.
-A record of all applications to purchase land/property held under the Housing Acts will be maintained by the CommunitiesRegulatory and Protective.
-Service of the Place directorate, for that held on the Economic Development Service account by the Economic Development Service of the Chief Executive's Unit, and for all others by the Infrastructure\Technical and Property Service of the Place directorate.
+- 1. The HeadDirector of Infrastructure be added as a routine consultee to all committee reports with identified property implications.
+The HeadDirector of Infrastructure has overall responsibility for the maintenance and management of the corporate property estate and accordingly must be consulted whenever there are any such implications. - 2.
+The Strategic Directors are authorised to declare surplus to their directoratesservices' requirements any land and/or property no longer required for their directoratesservices' operational purposes (excluding property held under the Housing Acts), such declaration is by way of written notification to the HeadDirector of Infrastructure and by submission of bi-annual reports to their own Service Committee summarising land and/or property declared as surplus under delegated authority.
+This simplifies the disposals procedure by removing the requirement to obtain service committee approval. - Land/property held by one directorateservice but occupied by another outside party cannot be declared surplus before arrangements have been made to terminate the tenancy/alternative management arrangements are in place.
+This is to ensure property holding directoratesservices do not apply actions at the expense of other services or which ignore wider socio-economic implications. - 4.
+A record of all applications to purchase land/property held under the Housing Acts will be maintained by the Communities Service of the Place directorate, for that held on the Economic Development Service account by the Economic Development Service of the Chief Executive's UnitDirector of Strategic Policy, Transformation and Public Sector Reform Service, and for all others by the Infrastructure Service, of the Place directorate.
 This helps provide clarification in the disposal process by identifying which directorate deals with particular disposals. - 5.
-All external applications to purchase Council-owned land/property received will be referred as applicable to the CommunitiesRegulatory and Protective Service, the Economic Development Service, or the InfrastructureTechnical and Property Service, dependent on the account the land/property is held on.
+All external applications to purchase Council-owned land/property received will be referred as applicable to the Communities Service, the Economic Development Service, or the Infrastructure Service, dependent on the account the land/property is held on.
 There are therefore only three permissible routes/destinations for all applications to purchase land/property, thus providing simplification and clarification while increasing traceability. - 6.
-Where an external application is received to purchase Council-owned land/property which is of significant importance to the Council either strategically or operationally, this will be reported to the Chief Executive and the Strategic Director Place.
+Where an external application is received to purchase Council-owned land/property which is of significant importance to the Council either strategically or operationally, this will be reported to the Chief Executive and the Strategic Director of Communities Place.
 This is to ensure that significantly important matters are considered at the appropriate level. - 7.
-Proposals to dispose of land/property held under the Housing Acts, other than disposals under the right-to-buy legislation, are reported by the Place directorate to the Communities Committee.
-The CommunitiesRegulatory and Protective Service has an established and identifiable process which provides the necessary consistency, clarity and traceability, and the Head of InfrastuctureTechnical and Property Services has overall responsibility for the maintenance and management of the corporate property estate and accordingly must be consulted whenever there are any such proposals.
+Proposals to dispose of land/property held under the Housing Acts, are to be reported by the Place directorate to the Communities Committee.
+The Communities Service has an established and identifiable process which provides the necessary consistency, clarity and traceability, and the HeadDirector of Infrastructure has overall responsibility for the maintenance and management of the corporate property estate and accordingly must be consulted whenever there are any such proposals.